Faroe Islands: A journey across 7 beautiful places is written by Sarah Green.

 Tjørnuvík

-In the town of Tjørnuvík you can see from the beach the two rock formations 'Risin and Kellingin' - "The Giant and the Bitch".
-Legend has it that the giants in Iceland were jealous of the beauty of the Faroe Islands and sent the two giants, Risin and Kellingin, to draw the islands closer.
+In the town of Tjørnuvík you can see from the beach the two rock formations Risin and Kellingin – 'The Giant and the Whore' in Danish.
+Legend has it that the giants on Iceland was jealous of the beauty of the Faroe Islands and sent the two giants, Risin and Kellingin, to pull the islands closer.
 They were so busy that they did not notice the sunrise and turned to stone in the morning light.

 Just before you reach the town of Tjørnuvík, you can spot the island's highest waterfall by the roadside.
 It's called Fóssa, which literally means waterfall in Faroese.